Suzanoo/tcv/tcv/README.md

 And from Thailand Department of Disease Control:
 # https://covid19.ddc.moph.go.th/

-Thank you to Edward Parker and Quentic Leclerc.

 For daily report --> report at that day
 For weekly report --> report on Sunday of that week For monthly report --> report at end day of previous month